Bhanuprakash1105/computer-graphics-iiith/SRIP/Codes/Readme.txt

 The MAIN HTML File is "index.html" file.

+We can observe the contrast change of the arm by moving the screen using arrow keys.

+The input in the transition will not be accpeted if it is not a number.

 Please go through the MANUAL before starting the simulation and try all the features provided in the Display and World Tab.

 I improved the display features and ADDED THE **Figures block** in the WORLD tab.